 The judges want freelance journalists from all sectors, backgrounds and experience levels to apply with pitches for reportage, features and news stories (not essays or opinion).
 The judges hope to see a broad range of applications and to award grants to diverse and emerging voices as well as experienced and well-known freelancers.

 - Focus on an under-reported issue or development that relates to the theme “Reporting Regional Australia”

 - Originality (a story that hasn’t been published or pitched before) and timeliness

 - A clear plan for sources, research and contingencies to complete the project within nine months of the grant announcement

-- In-principle support of a high-impact, mainstream platform to publish the work you will produce as a result of this grant.
+- In-principle support of a publisher or broadcaster to publish the work you will produce as a result of this grant.

 - Proof that the applicant is able to produce high quality journalism (including research, investigation, accuracy, ethics and delivery by deadline)

 - A clear budget in the provided template.
 Costs appropriate to be covered under this grant include reporter’s time/salary, research costs, essential travel, insurance.